orangkucing/GenlockDongle/README.md

 ------

 ###Compile
 MewPro Genlock Dongle uses Arduino Pro Mini 328 3.3V 8MHz.
-The source code is checked to compile/work with Arduino IDE 1.5.8+
+The source code is checked to compile/work with Arduino IDE 1.5.8 (or later) and PinChangeInt 2.40-rc2 (or later)

 ------